What is Jolly Phonics?

 How does Jolly Phonics work?

 Using a synthetic phonics approach, Jolly Phonics teaches children the five key skills for reading and writing.
-Complimented by Jolly Readers and Jolly Grammar, it provides a thorough foundation for teaching literacy over three years in school.
+Complimented by Jolly Readers and Jolly Grammar, it provides a thorough foundation for teaching literacy over three years in school (Reception to year 2).

 Letter Sound Order